Overview of Requirements and Restrictions

 - After placement, complete the remaining courses in the sequence up to the fourth semester (usually 2020)

-Consult the Foreign Language Placement Index to determine your exact placement.
+Consult the World Language Placement Index to determine your exact placement.

-Taking introductory language courses which duplicate credits earned from AP or IB tests neither give you credit nor count for the Foreign Language Requirement.
+Taking introductory language courses which duplicate credits earned from AP or IB tests neither give you credit nor count for the World Language Requirement.

 Some or all of the requisite 14 credits can be earned by transfer students from coursework completed at a previously attended college or university if credits are earned prior to matriculation to the College.
 Dual enrollment courses, however, do not fulfill the requirement.

-Furthermore, the College provides Foreign Language Disability Accommodation when needed to satisfy this requirement.
+Furthermore, the College provides World Language Disability Accommodation when needed to satisfy this requirement.

-Students with questions about testing, placement, etc., should contact the Foreign Language Coordinator.
+Students with questions about testing, placement, etc., should contact the World Language Coordinator.

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found here.